How Does My Credit Score Impact Me?

 We Won't Ask You For Your Credit Card

 There are no tricks, or gimmicks.
-Your score is updated every 30 days, and you can always check it for free.
+Your score is updated every 14 days, and you can always check it for free.
 We will never ask for your credit card.
 We want to help the hardest working Americans (you) understand their credit and to take control of their financial well-being-without making them work harder.
-That’s why we want you to check your credit scores each month without being charged for it.
+That's why we want you to check your credit scores every 14 days without being charged for it.
 Review your profile now

 When Will My Score Change?